hzFishy/UnrealNotes/content/Unreal Engine/Sequencer/Editor & Runtime/Sequencer editor bindings generation and runtime usage.md

 This is inside `FMovieSceneBindingReferences`.

 Another side note is that `ResolveRuntimeBindingInternal` in `UMovieSceneReplaceableBindingBase` is the actual C++ function that returns the resolved binding result.

+There is also a `UMovieSceneBindingOverrides` class.
+The `ALevelSequenceActor` has one.
+Which is edited by the many binding functions, and ultimately queried with `ALevelSequenceActor::RetrieveBindingOverrides` (an `IMovieScenePlaybackClient` virtual).